Maria Quisling: Trial and execution of Vidkun

 After Vidkun was arrested in May 1945, Maria was without contact with him for two months when they were given permission to correspond and in August she visited him for the first time in prison.
 While Maria wanted to testify, in the trial against Vidkun when it started in August, he did not allow her to.
 Instead Vidkun's lawyer read several statements from her in his defense.
 On 10 September, Vidkun was sentenced to death.
 His wife was deeply shocked and wrote letters of appeal to various authorities, including King Haakon, Prime Minister Einar Gerhardsen and Otto Ruge.
 She also drafted an appeal to Stalin, underlining Vidkun's efforts for Russia, but the letter was never sent.
-On 13 October, the Supreme Court upheld the conviction and no pardon was given.
+On 13 October, the Supreme Court of Norway upheld the conviction and no pardon was given.
 When Vidkun was informed on 23 October that his execution would take place that night, he wrote a last letter to her and included a lock of his hair which she kept.
 She was informed the next morning and together with a small group of people held a memorial service in her home.
 She was not given access to the urn with Vidkun's ashes which was kept at the police station.